Blood Sugar Monitoring and Treatment in the NICU

 High blood sugar can be caused by illness or stress.
-It’s also common in preemies born very early, because the pancreas (organ that makes insulin) is not fully developed.
+It’s also common in preemies born very early, because their pancreas (organ that makes insulin) is not fully developed.

 How Blood Sugar Is Monitored

-A lancet (tiny blade) is used to take a drop of blood from the baby’s foot.
+A health care provider uses a lancet (tiny blade) to take a drop of blood from your baby’s foot.
 The blood is put on a small test strip.
 This measures the sugar in the drop of blood.

 |A lancet is used to draw a drop of blood from the baby’s foot.|